dimuthuYasasViduranga/fleet_control_web/vue/checklist.md

   - [ ] toast with reason
 - [ ] Cannot submit empty sections
   - [ ] toast with reason
-- [ ] Ability to submit with zero sections
+- [ ] Cannot submit with zero sections
 - [ ] Can set category
   - [ ] dropdown should show the actions for each element
   - [ ] set cateogry should show tooltip on hover